veracity/veracity-documentation/sections/developerexperience/resourcetypes.md

 	4.3 If the client should use an access token,  tick the tickbox **Will Use Access Token** and select a JWK key.
 	4.4 Add any **Claims** that you need and then select the **Submit**.
 For a list of Veracity Identity claims, go [here](../identity/authentication/claims.md).
 5. On the **Settings** step,

+## Domain Event Management

+This resource is used for managing the Veracity Common Domain Infrastructure.

+### To create Domain Event Management
+1. Either from **My projects**, an existing project, or a resource group, select **Create new resource**.
+2. Select **Domain Event Management** and then, at the bottom of the resource list, select **Next**.
+This will open a configuration wizard.
+3. On the **Structure** step, select under which project and resource group your want to put your Domain Event Management key.
+4. On the **Configure** step, enter the name and description for your Domain Event Management.
+5. On the **Advanced** step,
+6. On the **Summary** step, check if everything is correct, and select **Submit**.